 Inner Voice – Spirit

-Galitta’s personal story about connecting to her Inner Voice (1996)
+My own personal story about connecting to my Inner Voice (1996)

+In a meditation I did something new, I opened my mouth and let my voice participate in my silent prayer.
+A chant was born.
 It was one of this times that I called the Great Spirit.
-In that meditation I did something new, I opened my mouth and let my voice participate in my silent prayer.
-A chant was born.

 I who valued and worked hard for good lyrics found myself in a world beyond words.
 I found in there an enormous space for expressing that, which could not be contained by a translatable word.